dervish77/RetroAV/README.md

 The Serial Task manages the input and output of characters to a host computer or other serial capable device.
 The Serial Task leverages the [Poll-Serial Arduino library](https://github.com/ercanersoy/Poll-Serial) to utilize the TxD and RxD pins on the Arduino to perform RS232 communication through a level converter.

+### Tests

+#### Audio Test

+The Audio Test verifies that the analog audio output is working correctly.

+#### Keyboard Test

+The Keyboard Test verifies that the PS2 keyboard interface is working correctly.

+#### Serial Test

+The Serial Test verifies that the RS232 serial interface is working correctly.

+#### Video Test

+The Video Test verifies that the composite video output is working correctly.